Kalifa Cissé

-Kalifa Cissé (born 9 January 1984) is a retired footballer who played as a defensive midfielder or centre-back.
-Born in France, he represented the Mali national team.
-Cissé is a member of the coaching staff of his former club, Bristol City's.
+Kalifa Cissé (born 9 January 1984) is a former professional footballer who played as a defensive midfielder or centre-back.
+Born in France, he played for the Mali national team.
+He is currently first-team coach of Ligue 1 club Strasbourg.

 Club career

 Early career

 Born in Dreux, France, Cissé started his career as a trainee at French club Toulouse, and moved on to Portuguese Primeira Liga side Estoril.
 He made only six league appearances and the club was relegated at the end of the season but he caught the attention of Boavista, for whom he signed in 2005.

 Reading

-His performances in the top division of Portuguese football alerted Reading to his potential and on 16 May 2007, he sealed a move on a three-year contract, for a fee of just under €1 million.
+Cissé's performances in the top division of Portuguese football alerted Reading to his potential and on 16 May 2007, he sealed a move on a three-year contract, for a fee of just under €1 million.

 He made his Premier League debut for Reading against Chelsea on 15 August and was sent off in the 72nd minute for a second bookable offence.
 He scored his first Reading goal on 29 December 2007 in a 6–4 defeat to Tottenham Hotspur.

 In his second season at Reading, Cissé became a fan favourite.
 In the Championship, he scored a crucial goal against eventual champions Wolves as well as a goal that was voted the club's best of the season against Bristol City.

 He was used more sparingly in his third season at the club, making only nineteen league and cup appearances.
 He scored once, in a 2–0 win at Sheffield Wednesday on 5 December 2009.